redfieldchristabel/laravel-dockerize/README.md

 - **cli variants** 🖥️: Runs `php` with your command (e.g., `php artisan queue:work`).
 - **fpm variants** 🌐: Starts PHP-FPM.

 These entrypoints handle setup (permissions, PHP config) and run `composer install` on first startup, ensuring dependencies are ready.
-In development, the `/var/www/vendor` mount speeds up `composer update`.
-In production, only `/var/www/vendor` is mounted for security (see Production Deployment).
+In development, the `./:/var/www` mount syncs the entire codebase for real-time code changes and faster `composer update`.
+In [production](#production-deployment-), only `./vendor:/var/www/vendor` is mounted, allowing the `app`, `queue`, and `scheduler` services to share dependencies securely.
 Most Laravel apps don’t need a custom entrypoint! 😊

 ### Docker Best Practices 🐳